Our Services A - Z - Teledermatology

 Teledermatology Pathway – Patient Experience Questionnaire

-The Teledermatology pathway was set up at Southport and Ormskirk hospitals, as part of a pilot to help improve cancer performance and wait times for our patients.
+The Teledermatology pathway was set up to help improve cancer performance and wait times for our patients.

 We would be grateful if you could complete the following questionnaire to support the Trust review and improve the service and patient experience.